 2. Artificial Intelligence replacing knowledge workers

 Are AI tools like chatGPT and DALL-E (text to image) poised to rapidly replace knowledge workers?
 Generative AI tools like chatGPT are capable of performing all sorts of tasks, from drafting sales copy to writing code, but is AI enough to replace knowledge workers?
-This is a hot topic that many people are weighing in on right now.
+This is a hot topic that many people are weighing in on right now, as AI research is constantly changing.
 There are certainly jobs that could and will be replaced by automation, but there could also be others where AI simply complements the work of a human.
 Explore how AI will or will not replace different workers.
 What industries or roles are most susceptible to being replaced by AI?
 What specific tools could they be replaced by?
-Come up with your opinion on this debate and if possible focus on a specific industry and how generative AI might impact it.
+Come up with your opinion on this debate and, if possible, focus on a specific industry and how generative AI might impact it.

 Idea by Business research mentor Brandon

-How To Determine Which Business, Finance, or Economics Project Idea Is Right For You
+How Can You Determine Which Business, Finance, or Economics Project Idea Is Right For You?

-As we’ve shown, there are many different Economic, Finance, and Business project ideas for high school students to explore.
+As we’ve shown, there are many different Economic, Finance, and Business project ideas for every high school student to explore before beginning their undergraduate program.
 Here’s how to help you decide which one you should start.

-• Assess Your Knowledge and Resources: Evaluate your existing knowledge and skills in economics and business.
+Assess Your Knowledge and Resources: Evaluate your existing knowledge and skill set in economics and business.
 Choose a project idea that allows you to build on your strengths and is feasible within your available resources.

-• Consult with Mentors and Advisors: Seek guidance from mentors, teachers, or advisors who specialize in economics, finance, or business.
+Consult with Mentors and Advisors: Seek guidance from mentors, teachers, or advisors who specialize in economics, finance, or other careers within the business world.
 Discuss your interests and potential project ideas with them to gain valuable insights and suggestions.

 By following these steps, you can confidently select a business, economics, or finance project idea that suits your interests, abilities, and aspirations.

-Get Support Completing Your Business, Economics, or Finance Project
+What's the Best Way to Get Support Completing Your Business, Economics, or Finance Project?

 Once you’ve picked a project idea, check out some of our resources to help you progress with your project!
 Whether you’re stuck on how to cite sources, how to come up with a great thesis statement, or how to showcase your work once it’s finished, we can help you out.